DustinGrau/DuluthTheatre/docs/audio-mic-checks.md

 | Release | 30-60ms | 100ms | Smoother, less obvious |
 | Knee | Hard/Med | Soft (12dB) | More transparent |
 | GR Target | 6-10 dB | 4-5 dB | Less aggressive overall |

 ---

+## Not Covered

+Obviously one area not covered here is how to EQ for musical instruments.
+The process is much the same but may omit features such as the High-Pass Filter or may utilize other tools such as a Gate.

+---